nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your ClassManager.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar Class.Manager.2023.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar Class.Manager.2023.jar` command to run the application.
    Note the app contains some sample data.<br>

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>